travis-ci/docs-travis-ci-com/source/content/docs/dev/overview.md

  * [OpsCode Chef](http://opscode.com/chef), [Vagrant](http://vagrantup.com) and [Veewee](https://github.com/jedi4ever/veewee) for `CI environment` provisioning & managing VM images.
  * CouchDB for build log archiving

-This technology stack has changed significantly in the past and will change if the need arises.
+This technology stack has changed significantly over our first year in operation and will change in the future should the need arise.

 ## Worker Machines